folio-org/folio-org.github.io/guides/regular-releases.md

 menuTopTitle: Guides
 ---

-The main set of FOLIO modules are coordinated to form a regular release.
+The main set of FOLIO modules are co-ordinated to form a regular release.
 At this stage it happens on a quarterly basis.

 Refer to the [Releases](https://wiki.folio.org/display/REL/) area of the Wiki for co-ordination of the next release.